 If you have been asked to take a polygraph test as part of an ongoing criminal investigation, it is important that you immediately hire an experienced criminal defense attorney.

-Not only has criminal defense attorney Sindhu M. Alexander handled the criminal defense in thousands of cases, she is a former Dallas County felony prosecutor.
+Not only has criminal defense attorney Sindhu M. Alexander handled the criminal defense in thousands of cases, but she is also a former Dallas County felony prosecutor.
 She understands the implications of refusing to take a lie detector test, as well as the potential consequences if you go into the test unprepared and nervous.
 She will use her skills and experience to make sure that your rights are protected at all times during the investigation.

 If you are asking yourself whether you should take a polygraph test, contact North Texas attorney Sindhu M. Alexander today to schedule a free initial consultation.